20 key dates in Beethoven’s life: A timeline

 At a giant concert at Vienna University, Beethoven conducted the world premieres of his Symphony No. 7 and the Battle Symphony (or Wellington’s Victory), which celebrated the British defeat of Napoleon at the Battle of Vitoria.
 Raising money for soldiers wounded at the Battle of Hanau, the concert was one of his most successful.

 In rehearsal, the orchestra grumbled that the music was difficult to play.
 Beethoven made the audacious suggestion that they take their parts home to practise.
 They did, with splendid results.
 Among the players were numerous superstar musicians, including Ignaz Schuppanzigh (leading the orchestra), Louis Spohr (violin) and Domenico Dragonetti (leading the double basses), while Johann Nepomuk Hummel and Giacomo Meyerbeer turned their skills to the drums.
 Both symphonies were later performed during the Congress of Vienna.

-The struggle for custody begins
+15 November 1815: the struggle for custody begins

 Dying of tuberculosis, Beethoven’s brother Kaspar Karl van Beethoven named the composer in his will as joint guardian of his son – also named Karl – together with Karl’s mother, Johanna.
 Beethoven detested Johanna, who had been tried, convicted and imprisoned for embezzlement and calumny in 1811.
 He therefore attempted from the start to gain sole custody of his nephew.

 At first he succeeded, but the ensuing legal tug-of-war continued for five years, causing all involved considerable suffering.
 During the course of it, in 1818, Beethoven – who had taken the case to the Landrechte, the aristocratic court – accidentally let slip that his family were not of noble birth.
 The case was transferred to the commoners’ Vienna Magistracy.

 27 December 1817: A welcome arrival from England